libsev/libsev-doc/cpp/naming-conventions.md

 ```

 # Booleans
-Boolean variable names must not be verbs, but may be past tense verbes.
+Boolean variable names and functions that calculate a boolean must not be verbs, but may be past tense verbes.
 This in order to avoid getters that sound like functions.
 Names must also not imply another variable type.
+Functions which merely return a boolean as success result do not apply to this rule.

 ```c_cpp
 bool m_CallParent; // Not okay.
 Getter will conflict with function bool callParent()